 Centrum Cyfrowe Foundation (FCC) is a think-and-do tank based in Warsaw (Poland) that supports openness and engagement in the digital world.
 Together with experts and practitioners open to change, it conducts research and creates space for new ideas, skills and tools development.
 It strives to ensure that the social interest is always in the first place in the relationship between humans and technology.

 Dr Maja Bogataj Jančič is the founder and head of the Intellectual Property Institute based in Slovenia.
 Her research and academic work is focused on intellectual property, especially copyright.
 She used to chair the copyright working group of the Council for European National Librarians.
 She is a board member of Communia and is a representative of the Slovenian chapter of the Creative Commons Global Network as well as being the CC Legal Lead in Slovenia.
-Maja’s work has recently focused on data management and AI, especially copyright issues related to machine learning, data governance and AI.
+Maja’s work has recently focused on data governance and AI, especially copyright issues related to machine learning, data governance and AI.
 She is a co-chair of the data governance working group at the Global Artificial Intelligence Partnership (GPAI.AI).
 She holds several Master degrees (Ljubljana, Harvard and Turin) and a Doctoral degree from the Faculty of Law in Ljubljana.
 She is the author and co-author of publications in the field of new technologies and intellectual property law.

 United Kingdom – Benjamin White